-Please Note: This assignment is a requirement, and is NOT for extra credit!
+Please Note: This assignment is a requirement and is NOT for extra credit!

-- 1. Purchase your own copy of 5 Steps to a 5 AP Chemistry 2016, Langley and Moore, McGraw Hill, 2015 (or newer).
+- 1. Purchase your own copy of 5 Steps to a 5 AP Chemistry 2022 (or newer), Langley and Moore, McGraw Hill, 2016 (or newer).
 This edition has been written to prepare for the changes to AP Chemistry.
-Also, you are highly encouraged to purchase the companion book, 5 Steps to a 5 500 AP Chemistry Questions to know by test day, 2nd Edition, Mina Lebitz, McGraw Hill, 2015 (or newer).
+Also, you are highly encouraged to purchase the companion book, 5 Steps to a 5 500 AP Chemistry Questions to know by test day, 2nd Edition, Mina Lebitz, McGraw Hill, 2022 (or newer).
 This book will be very helpful when you are reviewing for the exam.
 This book will probably be difficult to find in the stores later in the school year. - 2.
 Buy a few color highlighters. - 3.
 Read and study Chapters 1, 2, and 4.
 Highlight material that applies to you. - 4.
-Take the diagnostic test in chapter 3. - 5.
+Take the diagnostic test in chapter 3.
+(Chapter #'s could be different) - 5.
 Take a look at the AP College Board and other websites.
-List the three most useful in the front cover of your book - 6.
-Read and study (highlight, take notes in the margin, etc) and do all the review questions at the end of the chapter for Chapter 5 Basics and Chapter 7 Stoichiometry. - 7.
+List the three most useful on the front cover of your book. - 6.
+Read and study (highlight, take notes in the margin, and separate paper, etc) and do all the review questions at the end of the chapter for Chapter 5 Basics and Chapter 7 Stoichiometry.
+(Chapter #'s could be different) - 7.
 Bring your highlighted book, notes and diagnostic test to school the first day of class.
 It should be evident that you spent several hours studying and reviewing.